scroll-tech/frontends/README.md

 The goal for this repo is to contain a single React app written in TypeScript to accommodate for all official Scroll frontend functionality.

+## Contributing

+If you encounter bugs or have feature ideas, feel free to create an issue at https://github.com/scroll-tech/frontends/issues or write a PR at https://github.com/scroll-tech/frontends/pulls.

 ## Available Scripts

 Before running locally, make sure to duplicate `.env.template` to a new file called `.env`, and update its values if necessary.